 We offer our students high-quality education that inspires action, self-awareness and leadership for the world of tomorrow.
-During the fall of 2021, MISV is applying for candidacy to become an IB World School.
+MISV is an IB Candidate School.
 Read more about the International Baccalauerate at www.ibo.org.

-Mälardalen International School is a primary school for children aged 6-16.
-To enroll, your child has to turn 6 years of age during 2022 according to Swedish regulations.
+Mälardalen International School is a primary school for children aged 5-16.
+To enroll, your child has to turn 5 years of age according to Swedish regulations.

 There is a school fee of 50,000 SEK/school year.
 The school fee is paid twice a year and includes: